commercialhaskell/stack/doc/yaml_configuration.md

 package index is signed.
 A signature is valid when three key holders have signed.
 The Hackage timestamp is also signed.
 A signature is valid when one key holder has signed.

+If the `hackage-security` key is absent, the Hackage Security configuration will default to that for the official Hackage server.

 `key-threshold` specifies the minimum number of keyholders that must have signed the package index for it to be considered valid.